carbon-language/carbon-lang/llvm/docs/Proposals/VectorizationPlan.rst

 VPlan-based vectorization involves three major steps, taking a "scenario-based approach" to vectorization planning:

-1. Legal Step: check if a loop can be legally vectorized; encode contraints and artifacts if so.
+1. Legal Step: check if a loop can be legally vectorized; encode constraints and artifacts if so.
 2. Plan Step: